 Table of Contents

-With its famous 900 year old castle, romantic ruined priory and historic cobbled High Street, Skipton is endlessly rich both in history and outstanding natural beauty.
+With its famous 900 year old castle and historic cobbled High Street, Skipton is endlessly rich both in history and outstanding natural beauty.
 Check out the hotels in Skipton, holiday cottages in Skipton and B&Bs.
 Also see hotels and accommodation for Bolton Abbey and apartments available.